-Fort McMurray: Josh Valvano was with the assembly from August 23-26 for children’s meetings.
-New children, as well as some parents, were out each night.
-Josh was also here for our annual conference on August 27-29.
-Also present were Bryan Funston, Scott MacLeod, Dave Richards, James Ronald, Peter Simms, and Stan Wells.
+Fort McMurray: Present at our annual conference on August 27-29 were Bryan Funston, Scott MacLeod, Dave Richards, James Ronald, Peter Simms, and Stan Wells.
 The ministry was both encouraging and challenging.

 Burnaby: The South Burnaby assembly saw three teenage girls, originally from Sudan, baptized in July.
 In August, 28,000 flyers were delivered in Burnaby and New Westminster, followed by a week of Bible School with 80-100 children attending, plus a couple of adults.

 Terrace: During the first two weeks of August, John Fitzpatrick and Jim Jarvis held tent meetings.
 Several from the area were out, some of whom continue to show interest.